 If you’re hunting shield muskie or even southern muskie, sandy bays with cabbage will be the ultimate hot spot for early-season muskie.
 Of course, there will be spots on spots you shouldn’t discount, the usual neck downs and shallow rock shelves off deep shorelines, but there is an old faithful approach to start with.
 Especially if you’re new to the muskie waters.

 Baits such as blades will excel in these shallow water conditions, and they’ll continue to serve you well throughout the summer being able to brim over the weed beds summer muskies call home.

 During the late spring and early Sunset Country summers, muskie will have the same hype they have in the fall, activity will be high, and you’ll be tempted to start early and finish late.
 As you should, because this is definitely the time to capitalize on muskie catching.

 Pay attention to feeding windows if you can with looking up moon phases and optimize your time on the water to hopefully combat sore arms.
 The first and last light will be your friend as always with muskie, but don’t discount high sun, high pressure, east wind, or overall usual poor conditions.
 There’s this magic few weeks of muskie opener you just don’t know what or when it’s going to happen.

 Take advantage of the unknown, pack lots of snacks and water so you can stay out longer!

 Don’t forget to make sure you have all of your essentials you haven't had to think about all winter, including a muskie net, long-nose pliers, bump board, hook cutters, etc. Once you have all of the basics covered you’ll be back into the muskie rhythm once again.

-Order the free Sunset Country Travel Guide & famous Fishing Map to help you find a place to go muskie fishing.
+Order the free Sunset Country Travel Guide & Fishing Map to help you find a place to go muskie fishing.